stalejerky/sterkel-mta-server/SOFTWARE_DEVELOPMENT_CHAPTER_1.md

 Went back to google results and picked the second result: https://github.com/PauloLuan/node-express-seed.
 This has **A LOT of words I don't immediately understand**, but it happens to mention another project - "this is based on the 'angular-fullstack' generator...'.
 I think I maybe want that angular thing, so clicking on that now.

 Looking at 'angular-fullstack' link: https://github.com/angular-fullstack/generator-angular-fullstack, it also seems to have **too much going on for what I want**.
 I don't want a "mongodb" back-end - that is a database and I am not interested in that right now.
-There are too many files listed on this page, I have a feeling we can start with something simpler.
+There are too many files listed on this page, I have a feeling we can **start with something simpler**.

 Going back to google, searching more simply for "nodejs" so I can land on the homepage for nodejs, https://nodejs.org/en/.
 There should be more bare-bones instructions there.

 Clicking on the "docs" link at the top of nodejs.org, so I can see if there is a "hello world" documentation for nodejs.
-I am hoping it tells me in 3-5 lines of code how to: 1) get nodejs onto my mac, 2) write a line of code to print "hello world" and 3) get this text to print in a browser.
-I know this is what nodejs is meant for, so I reasonably expect it should do this in **3-5 lines of code**.
+I am hoping it tells me in **3-5 lines of code** how to: 1) get nodejs onto my mac, 2) write a line of code to print "hello world" and 3) get this text to print in a browser.
+I know this is what nodejs is meant for, so I reasonably expect it should do this in 3-5 lines of code.

 There is a "guides" link, so clicking on that.
 Clicking "getting started guide" after that.
 The "getting started guide" shows me the **3-5 lines of code** I had in mind, so I know I have found my stack.

-### STEP 2: INSTALL THE TOOLS REQUIRED FOR THE STACK:
+### STEP 2: INSTALL THE DEVELOPMENT TOOLS REQUIRED BY THE STACK:

 This "guides" page seems to think I have nodejs already installed on my Mac - I know that I do not, so going back to look for an 'installation' link on nodejs.org.